sumnerevans/sumnerevans.com/content/posts/travel/2023-amsterdam-retreat/retreat/index.md

 Since the last retreat, we have gained a new team member, Joonas, who is yet another Finn bringing our Finish contingency up to four people.
-Joonas previously worked at Oura, the company that makes smart rings, as an iOS developer and he was hired onto our iOS team earlier this year.
-He has been helping out on the backend team wrangling our iMessage bridge and helping bring it to even more of our users.
+Joonas previously worked at Oura (the smart ring company) as an iOS developer and he was hired onto our iOS team earlier this year, however he has been helping out on the backend team wrangling our iMessage bridge and helping bring it to even more of our users.

 This retreat was also the largest we've had so far with 22 people in attendance.
 We stayed at